Three key lessons from the Pope's TED talk

 "Tenderness means to use our eyes to see the other, our ears to hear the other, to listen to the children, the poor, those who are afraid of the future," Francis said in his TED talk.
 "To listen also to the silent cry of our common home, of our sick and polluted Earth.
 Tenderness means to use our hands and our heart to comfort the other, to take care of those in need."

 Tenderness isn't for the weak, the Pope continued.
 It takes spiritual and emotional strength to empathize and act on behalf of the neediest.
-And the alternative, arrogant and out-of-touch leaders, are like fall-down drunks who hurt everyone around them.
+And the alternative, arrogant and out-of-touch leaders, are like fall-down drunks who ruin the party for everyone.

 "Please, allow me to say it loud and clear: the more powerful you are, the more your actions will have an impact on people, the more responsible you are to act humbly.
 If you don't, your power will ruin you, and you will ruin the other."